Buster Brown

-Origins
+Origin

-The character of Buster Brown was loosely based on Granville Hamilton Fisher, a son of Charles and Anna Fisher of Flushing, New York.
-Fisher's physical appearance, including the characteristic pageboy haircut, was copied by Outcault and given to Buster Brown.
-The name "Buster" came directly or indirectly from the popularity of Buster Keaton, then a child actor in vaudeville.
-Another boy, Roger Cushman Clark (1899–1995) of Deadwood, South Dakota, was also described as the "original model" for the Buster Brown character.
+The character of Buster Brown may have been loosely based on Granville Hamilton Fisher, a son of Charles and Anna Fisher of Flushing, New York.
+Outcault copied Fisher's physical appearance for his comic strip.
+The name "Buster" came from the popularity of Buster Keaton, then a child actor in vaudeville.
+Roger Cushman Clark (1899–1995) of Deadwood, South Dakota was also described as the "original model" for the Buster Brown character.

-The character of Mary Jane was also drawn from real life, as she was also Outcault's daughter of the same name.
-In Outcault's own words—and his daughter's—she was the only character drawn from life in the Buster Brown strip, although "Mrs. Brown" did resemble Outcault's wife.

 Publication history

 The comic strip began in the New York Herald on May 4, 1902.
-Outcault left for William Randolph Hearst's employ in January 1906, and after a court battle, Outcault continued his strip, now nameless, in Hearst papers, while the Herald continued their own version of Buster Brown with other artists.
-The latter lasted until January 1911, and Outcault's version until May 13, 1923.
+Outcault left to work for William Randolph Hearst in January 1906.
+He continued to produce the comic strip in Hearst's newspapers after a court battle which left it nameless, while the Herald continued their own version of Buster Brown with other artists.
+The Herald version lasted until January 1911, and Outcault's version until May 13, 1923.

-The character of Buster Brown inspired many imitators, including Perry Winkle from the Winnie Winkle newspaper strip, and the Bobby Bumps animated film series.

-The series was translated into Portuguese and published in the Brazilian children's magazine O Tico-Tico (where Buster Brown was known as Chiquinho); its stories were loosely adapted by Brazilian writers.
+The series was translated into Portuguese and published in the Brazilian children's magazine O Tico-Tico where Buster Brown was known as Chiquinho.

 Characters and story

+Buster Brown

 Buster Brown is a young city-dwelling boy with wealthy parents.
 He is disturbingly pretty (contrast him to Outcault's own The Yellow Kid, or Frederick Opper's creations), but his actions belie his looks.
 He is a practical joker who might dress in a girl's outfit and have her wear his clothes, break a window with his slingshot, or play a prank on a neighbor.
-The trick or transgression is discovered and he is punished, usually by being spanked by his mother, but it is unclear if he ever repents.
-Many strips end with Buster delivering a self-justifying moral which has little or nothing to do with his crime.
+The trick or transgression is discovered, and he is punished, usually by being spanked by his mother, but it is unclear if he ever repents.
+Many strips end with Buster delivering a self-justifying moral that has little or nothing to do with his crime.
 For example, a strip from May 31, 1903, shows him giving Tige a soda from a drugstore soda fountain.
 The drink splashes, not only the front of his own clothes, but the skirts of a woman's splendid dress.
-Horrified by his clumsy misadventure, Buster's mother takes him home and flogs him with a stick.
+Horrified by his clumsy misadventure, Buster's mother takes him home and flogs him with a brush.
 In the last panel the boy has written a message beginning, "Resolved!
 That druggists are legalized robbers; they sell you soda and candy to make you ill, then they sell you medicine to make you worse."

+Mary Jane

 Mary Jane is Buster's girlfriend.

+She is based on R. F. Outcault's daughter of the same name.

+Her parents are never mentioned, though at many of the comic headers there are letters addressed to her from her mother.

+She has curly black hair and brown eyes.

+She usually wears a blue, frilly dress, a large bow, and Mary Jane shoes with black stockings.